Paratarajas: Coinage

 E. J. Rapson first studied the coinage in 1905; it was subjected to a comprehensive evaluation by B. N. Mukherjee in 1972; these studies have been since superseded by analyses by Pankaj Tandon and Harry Falk.

 Coinage was issued in five denominations: didrachms, drachms, hemidrachms, quarter drachms, and obols; all rulers did not issue every denomination.
-The first six rulers minted stable denominations in silver that were devalued and then replaced by billon than copper.
+The first six rulers minted stable denominations in silver that were devalued and then replaced by billon, then copper.
 Tandon notes multiple similarities with Indo-Parthian coinage, especially in the metrological standards and shape, and the coinage of the Western Satraps, especially in materials.
 (Note: Tandon rejects Sassanian influence on the coins.
 This is rejected by Nikolaus Schindel.)

 The coins exhibit a bust on the obverse and a swastika—either right-facing or left-facing—on the reverse, circumscribed by a Prakrit legend in Brahmi script (usually silver coins) or Kharoshthi script (usually copper coins).
 This legend carried the name of the issuer followed by patronymic, and identification as the "King of Paratas".
 The die engraver often left the legend incomplete if he ran out of room, a quirk that is peculiar to the Paratarajas.